Content marketing might seem all the rage. Just produce blog posts or eBooks and new customers will find you. Right? Well, not quite.

 Using Interview Or Focus Group Research For Content Production

 On the other end of things we have content based on focus groups or interviews.
-Since this type of research is qualitative, that is, based on language and conversations, this type of content takes life using rich quotes and stories.
+This type of research is qualitative which means it’s based on language, conversations, and observations.
+As a result, this type of content takes life using rich quotes and stories.

 In all, this leads people to be more likely to look forward to your content, subscribe to your email marketing, and actually engage and share your stories.